paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-025-unfunded-mandates-reform.md

 (1) **In general** — No later than 9 months after March 22, 1995, the Commission shall—

-  (A) prepare and publish a preliminary report on its activities under this subchapter, including preliminary recommendations pursuant to subsection (a) of this section;
+  (A) prepare and publish a preliminary report on its activities under this subchapter, including preliminary recommendations pursuant to subsection (a);

   (B) publish in the Federal Register a notice of availability of the preliminary report; and